souravsaraf/sql_database_to_rest_api/README.md

 # sql_database_to_rest_api
-a package which sets up a working rest api from a sql database
+a package which sets up a working node js rest api from a sql database